You’ve Never Seen Photos of Jupiter Like This

 2. This is one of the fastest crafts we’ve ever launched

-Juno is one of the fastest spacecraft we have ever launched into our solar system.
-It was able to achieve a top speed of 165,000 miles per hour by utilizing a maneuver called a gravity assist.
-While that sounds like it may be pretty mundane, it is everything but.
+Juno is one of the fastest spacecraft we’ve ever launched into our solar system.
+It achieved a top speed of 165,000 miles per hour by utilizing a maneuver called a gravity assist.
+While that may sound mundane, it is everything but.

-Juno was launched past the orbit of Mars where it began to return to the center of the solar system and then slingshot around Earth.
-That launched the craft to the outer reaches where it could insert into Jupiter’s orbit.
+NASA launched Juno past the orbit of Mars where the craft began to return to the center of the solar system and then slingshot around Earth.
+That launched the craft to the outer reaches where it inserted into Jupiter’s orbit.
 Think of it as falling off a cliff, then grabbing a rope to swing you to the other side of the mountain.

 Next: So how do you stop or slow down from that speed?